A good rooster is like gold – seriously.

 If you want to breed, the rule of thumb is one rooster for every 10 hens.

-This is also a good number if your goal is to keep a rooster to protect your hens from predators – there’s only so many hens one rooster can watch.
+This is also a good number if your goal is to keep a rooster to protect your hens from predators – there are only so many hens one rooster can watch.

 If you’re keeping chickens for pleasure, there’s no rule of thumb about how many roosters you should keep, except as outlined above.